A Mundusian Guide to living, studying and working in Aarhus

 • Walk through Den Gamle By at night time in winter and enjoy the Christmasy feeling in the old town.

-• Write your term paper sitting under the sun at Den Permanent.
+• Write your term paper sitting under the sun at the beaticiful city beach Den Permanente.

 • Learn to ice skate (if you don’t know already) and enjoy the rinks all over town from December to February.